 Just because a nursing home costs more doesn’t necessarily mean it is the best option for you

 Some aged care facilities provide different services or amenities that may suit your personal lifestyle

-Before settling on a nursing home, make sure to confirm all the related costs for accepting a space in the facility
+Before settling on a nursing home, make sure to confirm all the related costs for accepting a bed and room in a facility

 There are many nursing homes catering to different needs and interests.
 They can be run by private companies, church groups, charitable organisations or communities.